daisygunn/around-the-world/README.md

 ### Surface
 I chose to use a graident background using blues and greens to resemble the colour of the globe, I wanted something simple so as not to detract from any of the content.
 On the landing page there is an animated globe which zooms in and out upon the mouse being scrolled, this ineractive element provides something fun for the user straight away.
-For the continent specific quiz games there is an font-awesome icon of that continent on a globe, this is used to break up the text but also provides a visual reminder of what this continent looks like.
 Using google fonts I chose Yogomi and Pacifico, I felt that Yogomi had a child handwriting feel to it and this will be used for all the heading elements on the webssite.
 I paired this with Pacifico for the bigger pieces of text as this would be easier to read.

 ---